-The NCC is embarking on a process to create a renewed vision for a dynamic Capital destination and a complete community where people can live, work and play.
-The draft Master Concept Plan for LeBreton Flats is based on early input from the public and key stakeholders.
+The NCC has embarked on a process to create a renewed vision for a dynamic Capital destination and a complete community where people can live, work and play.
+The preliminary Master Concept Plan for LeBreton Flats is based on early input from the public and key stakeholders.